fuzzzer/MineSweeper_flutter/MineSweeper_bloc/Minesweeper/README.md

 you lose if you open (double tap on) a cell where there is a bomb.

-you win if you open all the cells without getting expoaded.
+you win if you open all the cells without getting exploaded.

 you can change sizes of the grid (matrix) you can edit how maany bombs will be in the game